About the programme

 Established in 2016, the StAR MD programme offers a highly prestigious and unique opportunity to obtain this award – which is at level 10 on the National Framework of Qualifications – while partnering with one of our participating private hospitals.

-The programme encompasses a salaried clinical commitment and funded MD fees sponsored by the private hospital, and a RCSI research consumable budget of €10,000 p.a. for two years.
+The programme encompasses a salaried clinical commitment and funded MD fees sponsored by the private hospital or college, and an RCSI research consumable budget of €10,000 p.a. for two years.

 Your proposed research project should reflect one of the following major research themes:

 - Acute care emergency medicine (including infection, immunity and inflammation)